-Tempe, AZ – Duyanh (DWEE-in) Nguyen (NEW-en), a graduate of Arizona State University, is well on his way to fulfilling his dream of becoming an internal medicine doctor with a prosperous career in the U.S. He also has a mission to help improve access to medical care for low income people in his home country of Vietnam.
+Tempe, AZ – Duyanh (DWEE-in) Nguyen (NEW-en), a graduate of Arizona State University, with a degree in Biochemistry, is well on his way to fulfilling his dream of becoming a Doctor of Pharmacy with a prosperous career in the U.S. He also has a mission to help improve access to medical care for low income people in his home country of Vietnam.

 “It is my passion to use my knowledge and skills to serve everyone here in the U.S. and in Vietnam.
 I especially want to help people who are low income and disadvantaged, because I have also been through such obstacles.
 Also, I want to use my knowledge and accomplishments to become the bridge and connection between Vietnam and America so that I can improve the health care system of Vietnam – to help poor people over there have access to better care and services, like in America.”

 Duyanh moved with his parents to the U.S. from Vietnam when he was 17 and knew some English, “I spoke a little bit of English because in school in Vietnam from the first grade to twelfth grade you have to study thirteen subjects, thirteen classes.
 So, English is one of the classes that you have to take, but I didn’t start taking it until I was fifteen years old.”